sekl/sebastianklier.com/resume.md

 ## PERSONAL PROJECTS

 * Contributed/contributing to open-source projects in the Ethereum space (Colony, Status-Go) and others (GitLab, Bolt.cm).
-* Working on a DApp on the Ethereum Blockchain using Solidity and Vue.js.
+* Working on a site to monitor Decentraland parcel auctions.
-* Working on a script to aggregate data from Cryptocurrency exchange APIs using Node.js.
+* Working on a browser game based on Rails/Vue.js.
 * Briefly worked on online courses for Vue.js: [Vue-Tutorial.com](https://www.vue-tutorial.com)
 * Led small teams of volunteer editors and designers at different website projects and took care of search engine optimization, community and social media management, as